 1) These numbers are NOT exact, but just an estimate based off of the aforementioned Forbes article.
 It takes into consideration the actual purse numbers from this year’s tournaments.

-2) These estimated figures also do NOT take taxes into consideration, as we all know that the government will get its piece of the pie when all is said and done.
+2) These estimated figures also do NOT take taxes into consideration.
+We all know that the government will get its piece of the pie when all is said and done.

 3) These numbers also do NOT take into consideration any of Tiger’s endorsement figures or any fees.
 It’s simply the approximate money earned from the actual PGA tournaments – and ONLY PGA-related events.

 4) I realize that nobody said there would be math at TWHS.
 But don’t fret, we’ll get through this with a minimal number of painful flashbacks to grade school.